CHIJ Saint Theresa's Convent: House system

 The school incorporates a house system to foster unity and spirit among the students.
 These six team houses form the basis of competition at the school's annual Sports Carnival.

 The houses are Catherine, Marie, Isabel, Caroline, Ignatius and Joseph.
 Each of the house names are named after former principals of the schools.
 Each of the houses represent a colour and an animal.
 Catherine represents yellow and an eagle, Marie represents purple and a pegasus, Isabel represents green and a dragon, Caroline represents blue and a white tiger, Ignatius represents red and a phoenix and Joseph represents orange and a griffin.

-Uniform

-Students wear a knee-length blue pinafore with a belt at the waist, a white blouse with a Peter-Pan collar beneath the pinafore, with school socks, white-based sneakers and shorts.
-Councillors, wear a tie with a "Student Councillor" badge on it.
-Other leaders wear respective badges such as Sports Leader, CCA President, House Captain, Class Management Executive Committee, Trainee Student Leader, and CCE Leader.

-During formal events, students representing the school wear the formal councillor uniform consisting of a long-sleeved white blouse, white skirt, with a navy blue blazer with the school crest on the left chest, along with a navy blue tie, a pair of black court shoes.

-Awards and Accolades
+Awards and accolades

 In 2013, Anne Kingsley-Lee received the Inspiring Teacher of English Award from Indranee Rajah, Senior Minister of State for Education and Law, at a ceremony held at the National Museum of Singapore.
 The award honours outstanding teachers of English Language, English Literature and General Paper in Singapore.